bipknit/soarerConverter/README.md

 Gather info about yout model M from the database by typing the part number on the back of your keyboard.

 https://sharktastica.co.uk/keyboard-database

+From this website you can gather the protocol that is being used as output by default.

+# Step 2: Getting the microcontroller